一 (yi) / oneness

 via the MIT ML5 Bodypose Keypoints library.
 Ceci Sun, a friend and

-favorite songs at the time, "Motion Picture Soundtrack" by Radiohead.
+Picture Soundtrack" by Radiohead.

 When Ceci and I caught up in Winter 2025, she asked if I would be interested